-For the last year the only telescope I own is a bulky 10" Newtonian.
+For the last year the only telescope I owned was a bulky 10" Newtonian.
 Whilst it is probably the best scope I've ever had I was starting find I was missing some partially clear nights due to the scope being so big and heavy that there is little point setting it up if it's only going the clear for a few hours.

 So I decided it would be handy to have a smaller scope to hand, something light and easy to setup (and take down quickly if the weather turns bad).
 After a bit of research the SkyWatcher 130PDS seems a superb scope for such a setup but as I've recently switched to a bigger mount I was concerned it would be too small to balance on the CEM120 for which the smallest counterweigh I have is 10kg.

-So I went with the SkyWatcher 150PDS which is still very compact telescope but weighs in at around 9kg so once camera and guide scope are added it should be OK on my existing mount.
+So I purchased a SkyWatcher 150PDS.
+This is still very compact telescope but weighs in at around 9kg so once camera and guide scope are added it should be OK on my existing mount.

-The scope however does need a number of modifications to get the best performance for astrophotography.
+The scope however does need a number of modifications to get the best performance for astrophotography so I compiled a list of the modifications I have made to the scope.

 Mirror Clips